 Generally, all separate account clients pay the fees set out above.
-However, MayTech negotiates different fees to certain separate account clients, including but not limited to, prior clients of WAM, in its sole discretion.
-Fees charged on non-discretionary assets are negotiated separately with each client.
+However, MayTech negotiates different fees to certain separate account clients, including but not limited to, prior clients of WAM, in accordance with their unique non-customary financial transactions and situations, some of which are at the direction of these limited number of clients.